pwall567/kjson-ktor/README.md

 ```
 (Observant readers will have noted that these lines are identical to those for server configuration.)

-Client calls will use `kjson` to serialise outgoing data and deserialise responses:
+Client calls will use `kjson` to serialise outgoing data and deserialise incoming client responses:
 ```kotlin
         val response = client.get("https://my.remote.server/customers/12345")
         val customer: Customer = response.body()